webdevelopers-eu/zolinga/README.md

 - Offer a simple MySQL API
 - Have comprehensive documentation
 - Adhere to simple programming rules to ensure easy onboarding for professionals with varying skill levels
+- Have an built-in git-controlled documentation system that can include private documentation without the need to maintain and update external documentation servers

 Let me introduce you to Zolinga, a PHP framework that meets all these criteria.